We get this question a lot, so we figured we’d bring the answer right to your inbox. Here are the options:

 While many tend to think it isn’t necessary to train your team while business is booming, the reality is that training is an ongoing process that needs to be included as a routine component of any salesperson’s career.
 So, the best answer is C — both.
 Here are the reasons why.

-In a good economy
+In a Good Economy

 - Business is good